NyashaNziramasanga/Masters-of-Computer-Science/COMP9721-enterprise-information-security/Week2/week2-notes.md

 ## Risk Assurance

-Checking that risk plans are implemented and how they are working.
+Assessing that impact of risk plans/procedures implemented, how they are working and how they are measured qualitative or quantitative

 Tools used include:

 - **Benchmarking** - Comparing organisation performance with industry standards
 - **Best Practice Approach** - Gained from broad experiences across many organisations or industries over a long period of time
 - **Baselining** - Establishes a working point for comparing future performance

-## Risk Assessment

-After Identifying what is worth protecting, and identifying potential threats and vulnerabilities, assess and evaluate the level of risk:

-- Likelihood of risk event
-- Value of the risk asset
-- Amount of risk mitigated (reduced) by current controls
-- Likelihood of loss from such a risk event
-- Uncertainty of current knowledge of the event

-e.g. Risk matrix

 ## Risk Mitigation Activities